bdpessem/PsoriasisCapitis_WMS/README.md

 Specialised gene family alignments were conducted using Diamond BLASTX to annotate virulence factors (VFs) and antimicrobial resistance (AMR) elements.
 The BLASTx searches were run against the 2022 virulence factor database (VFDB) and the comprehensive antibiotic resistance database (CARD).
 The E-value thresholds to call a hit were based on the median E-value of BLASTX searches of 10 samples whose reads were shuffled (to retain nucleotide proportions but randomise order) (Fig. S1).
 The lowest E-value per read was retained, and sequence variants within gene families were aggregated to result in VF and AMR element abundance tables.
 For the annotation of virulence factors (VFs) and antimicrobial resistance (AMR) genes to whole genome metagenomic sequencing data, we refer to the following [repo](https://github.com/stefftaelman/metagenomics-functional-annotation.git).

-## Datasets and Data analysis of processed metagenomics data and 16S rRNA qPCR data
+## Datasets and Data analysis of processed metagenomics data and 16S, 18S rRNA and ACTB qPCR data
 The "datasets" directory houses tables containing relative abundance data and estimated read counts for taxonomic profiling, functional profiling, as well as the annotation of VF (Virulence Factors) and AMR (Antimicrobial Resistance) genes.
-Moreover, you can find 16S rRNA gene data within the same "datasets" folder.
+Moreover, you can find 16S, 18S rRNA and ACTB gene data within the same "datasets" folder.
 These datasets are crucial for reproducing the results and drawing further insights.
 The statistical data analysis is provided in the "Data_analysis_Psoriasis_study.Rmd" file.

 # Reference